evanshortiss/rhmi-summit-2020-keynote/ftp/README.md

 # FTP Setup

-This folder contains a data generator written in Node.js, and instructions to easily setup an FTP server on a VPS such as DigitalOcean.
+This folder contains a data generator written in Node.js, and instructions to easily setup an FTP server on a VPS.

+_NOTE: This setup script is not intended for use as a production ready configuration.
+Also, it has only been tested and verified on a Fedora 31 VPS from DigitalOcean for demo purposes._

 ## VPS FTP Server Setup